 When jet streams are added to this phenomenon, the vortexes tilt and stretch, and the convergence zone between the north and south winds forms as a streak.
 The north-south wind pushed out by the convergence zone becomes a strong downward flow, resulting in the planetary-scale streak structure (figure 2, right).
 The Rossby wave also combines with a large atmospheric fluctuation located over the equator (equatorial Kelvin wave) in the lower cloud levels, preserving the symmetry between hemispheres.

-This investigation uncovered the giant streak structure on the planetary scale in the lower cloud dimensions of Venus, repeated this structure with simulations, and proposed that this streak structure is shaped from two sorts of atmospheric fluctuations (waves), baroclinic instability and jet streams.
+This investigation uncovered the giant streak structure on the planetary scale in the lower cloud dimensions of Venus, repeated this structure with simulations, and proposed that this streak structure is shaped by two sorts of atmospheric fluctuations (waves): baroclinic instability and jet streams.
 The successful simulation of the planetary-scale streak structure shaped from multiple atmospheric phenomena proves the exactness of the reenactments for individual wonders determined in this procedure.

 Up to this point, investigations of Venus’ atmosphere have, for the most part, centered around normal computations from east to west.
 This finding has raised the investigation of Venus’ atmosphere to another dimension in which discussion of the detailed three-dimensional structure of Venus is conceivable.
 Through a collaborative effort with Akatsuki and AFES-Venus, the following stage is to unravel the riddle of the atmosphere of Earth’s twin Venus, hidden in the thick billow of sulfuric acid.